Thillana Mohanambal: Legacy

 Thillana Mohanambal became a cult film for bringing the traditional arts of South India into prominence and achieving more popularity than the novel.
 It became a landmark film for Sivaji Ganesan.
 Padmini's titular role become so iconic that the film was identified as her pièce de résistance.
 She considered Thillana Mohanambal to be the best film of her career.
 The film is notable for catapulting Manorama to stardom.
 A dialogue, "Enakku anga oru beeda kadai kaarana theriyum" (I know a paan shop owner there), which was spoken by Balaiah, became popular.
 According to the 2010 book Anna: The Life and Times of C.N.
 Annadurai by R. Kannan, C. N. Annadurai's sister's granddaughter, Kanmani, would enquire about his well-being during his last days by singing "Nalamdhana".

 The film became a trendsetter and inspired several later films with similar themes of music and dance – including Karakattakkaran (1989), Sangamam (1999), and Kaaviya Thalaivan (2014).
 In July 2007, S. R. Ashok Kumar of The Hindu asked eight Tamil film directors to list their all-time favourite Tamil films; four of them – C. V. Sridhar, K. Balachander, Mahendran and K. Bhagyaraj – named Thillana Mohanambal.
 Actress Kavitha Nair, who made her debut with Mudhal Idam (2011), changed her screen name to Mohana because she liked the character.
 Crazy Mohan stated that the film made his top ten list, and that there was "excellence in all aspects – screenplay, dialogue, comedy, casting, music and direction.
 A winning combination, indeed.
 This gives Thillana Mohanambal its timeless appeal".
-Scriptwriter-Director Viji of Velli Thirai (2008) fame noted how the film showcased the culture of Thanjavur and that the acting performances and film formed a "complete package".
-Leader of the Dravida Munnetra Kazhagam political party and writer M. Karunanidhi called it his favourite film and that he "had watched it innumerable times."
+Screenwriter-director Viji of Velli Thirai (2008) fame noted how the film showcased the culture of Thanjavur and that the acting performances and film formed a "complete package".
+Politician and writer M. Karunanidhi called it his favourite film and that he "had watched it innumerable times."

 The prints of the film in 16 mm format were acquired by the American Cultural Association for their archives to represent quintessential old-world Thanjavur culture, and by universities in the United States for the study of Bharatanatyam and Nadaswaram arts in particular.
 Thillana Mohanambal is included with other Sivaji Ganesan-starrers in 8th Ulaga Adhisayam Sivaji, a compilation DVD featuring Ganesan's "iconic performances in the form of scenes, songs and stunts" which was released in May 2012.
 Although film distributor Shanthi Chokkalingam stated in February 2012 that Thillana Mohanambal's remaining prints were "totally damaged", Pradeep Sebastian of Deccan Herald stated in April 2015 that he "recently" saw the film through a restored print.
 Jil Jil Ramamani became immensely popular; in its obituary for Manorama, The Hindu noted Jil Jil Ramamani "probably bore the closest resemblance to Manorama" in terms of being able to perform Karakattam and Poikkal Kuthirai.